RoeyPrat/pyopereto/README.md

 ```
 python upload_service.py -d /path/to/your/service/directory [-s service_name]

+```
-## service name has to be provided only if there are few services in the same directory.
+A service name has to be provided only if there are few services in the same directory.
 If not specified, the name of the directory will be used as the service name.
-```

 ##### run services in development mode (sendbox)
 ```
 python run_service.py -s service_name -t "your process title" [-a agent_name]

-## If agent is not specified, Opereto will select an agent that matches the service agent mapping
 ```
+If agent is not specified, Opereto will select an agent that matches the service agent mapping